 Attribute-based access control (ABAC): Attribute-based access control uses attributes to determine a user's access to resources in an application.
-Learn how this strategy works and when and might be used.

 Privileged Access Management (PAM): A security mechanism that safeguards identities with special access or capabilities beyond regular users.
-Learn how this strategy works and when and might be used.

 RBAC is an authorization approach that bases user access on a user’s role within an organization.